 - If using wooden skewers, pre-soak for 30 minutes.
 Thread shrimp onto skewers, about 5-7 per skewer.

 - In a small bowl, add olive oil, garlic, lemon juice, oregano, salt, pepper and whisk (I use a brush).
-Brush each shrimp skewer on each side with the glaze and place onto a platter.
+Brush each shrimp skewer on each side with the marinade and place onto a platter.

-Store: Refrigerate covered for up to 2 days.
+- Store: Refrigerate covered for up to 2 days.
 Shrimp skewers taste amazing cold!

-Freeze: Cool the shrimp before transferring to a freezer-safe container for up to 2 months.
+- Freeze: Cool the shrimp before transferring to a freezer-safe container for up to 2 months.